NautilusOSS/gooch-feeder/docs/index.md

 - [Ubuntu Service Installation](./UBUNTU_SERVICE_INSTALLATION.md) - Complete guide for installing Gooch Feeder as a systemd service on Ubuntu
 - [Decimal-Based Price Adjustments](./PRICE_ADJUSTMENTS.md) - How the system handles price conversions between token decimals and the contract's 12-decimal standard scale
+- [Feed Burn Rate Analysis](./FEED_BURN_RATE.md) - Detailed analysis of feed frequency and transaction costs for each network